Frances Andrews (conservationist): Conservation efforts

 After her father purchased Hunt Hill, Andrews assumed oversight of the property, with the goal of restoring the farmland and returning the site to a natural state.
 For thirty-five years, she established wildlife habitat and managed the farm sustainably.

+The BWCA was one of many conservation projects that Andrews worked on.

 In the 1920s, Andrews began working with other conservationists who sought to set aside wilderness areas for the common good.
 She was a contemporary and friend of the major players who were involved in the preservation project resulting in the Boundary Waters Canoe Area Wilderness, including Ernest Oberholtzer, Sewell Tyng, Aldo Leopold, and Sigurd Olson.
 Although men made up the public face of the BWCA project, Andrews and other women such as Frances Densmore and Gratia Countryman were active in strategic planning, writing letters, and connecting wealthy donors to the cause.
 Andrews also advocated for conservation in Wisconsin and on Michigan's Isle Royale, as well as of Mallard Island, where Oberholtzer lived and Frances rented.

 Andrews had a particularly strong relationship with Oberholtzer, whom she met through mutual friends who were working on the passage of the Shipstead-Newton Act, which radically protected the land that would become the BWCA, defeating Edward Wellington Backus's plan to build a series of dam in the Rainy Lake watershed.
 The bill passed on July 3, 1930.
 Andrews wished to support Oberholzer's conservation effort, and began funding the Quetico-Superior Council and the Izaak Walton League to supplement his salary.

 Along with Oberholtzer, who had personal relationships with many Ojibwe, Frances worked to find economic opportunities for Ojibwe families in Grand Portage to keep them on their land and preserve their way of life.
 Frances also worked with Oberholtzer on various land conservation projects, including land on Bancroft Bay and Deer Island, which was later donated to Camp Koochiching.
 They were also interested in Isle Royale National Park, the establishment of the Grand Portage Historic Monument, the relocation of Highway 61 to run through the Grand Portage Indian Reservation, and the Quetico-Superior program.

 In 1951, Arthur Andrews died, leaving Frances as the last surviving member of the family.
 She deeded the Hunt Hill property to the National Audubon Society, stipulating that it should be run as a nature camp for Minnesota and Wisconsin residents, to allow flora and fauna to live out their natural lives, and that year-round conservation research should be done in partnership with local organizations.
 The "Audubon Camp of Wisconsin" opened at Hunt Hill in 1955.

 The preservation of wilderness areas is of great importance to me and I, therefore, trust that the Society will maintain the Hunt Hill property in its natural condition.